You're a Good Man, Charlie Brown: Original

-Snoopy, in his World War I flying ace uniform, climbs atop his doghouse.
-He goes through a scene, with him being a pilot searching for the Red Baron.
-In his imagination, he is defeated by the Red Baron and returns to the aerodrome in France ("The Red Baron").
-Meanwhile, Charlie Brown returns, and, with his friends, plays the Little League Baseball Championship.
-After some mishaps, the team finally manages to make some progress.
-Charlie Brown steps up to the plate, and despite his valiant efforts, strikes out and loses the game.
-We learn that this was a flashback, and Charlie Brown expresses his deep sorrow to his pen pal ("T-E-A-M (The Baseball Game)").
+Snoopy, in his World War I flying ace uniform, climbs atop his doghouse and imagines himself as a pilot searching for the Red Baron.
+He is defeated by the Red Baron and returns to the aerodrome in France ("The Red Baron").
+Charlie Brown describes to his pen pal the events of a recent baseball game, where after various mishaps they nearly won the game, only for him to strike out and lose ("T-E-A-M (The Baseball Game)").

-Later on, Linus and Lucy arrive home.
+Linus and Lucy arrive home.
 Linus starts to watch TV, but Lucy tells him to switch channels.
-Lucy tells Linus that what she intends to do when she grows up, she will become a queen.
+Lucy tells Linus that when she grows up, she will become a queen.
 Linus denies, and Lucy decides to cultivate her life for her "natural beauty" ("Queen Lucy").
 The next day, at lunchtime, Charlie Brown talks about his bad days.
-Then he notices the Little Red-Haired Girl approaching and puts a paper bag over his head.
+He then notices the Little Red-Haired Girl approaching and puts a paper bag over his head.
 It turns out it is Lucy and Patty, chatting together.

-At Schroeder's Glee Club, Patty is the only one to arrive early.
-When everyone comes, it's chaos.
-Unfortunately, a fight ensues between Lucy and Linus over a pencil.
-Lucy threatens to tell Patty that Linus called her an enigma.
-The fight spreads, and Charlie Brown decides to leave with his angry friends, leaving Schroeder and Snoopy the only ones singing ("Glee Club Rehearsal").
+The friends for Schroeder's Glee Club and sing "Home on the Range".
+Unfortunately, a fight ensues between Lucy and Linus over a pencil, eventually leading to everyone except Schroeder and Snoopy becoming fed up and leaving ("Glee Club Rehearsal").
 Later, Charlie Brown comes across Lucy teaching Linus about nature the way she views it, with "facts" such as bugs pulling the grass to make it grow or snow coming out of the ground in winter.
 Charlie Brown tries to correct her, but she retaliates with a false explanation, and Charlie Brown bangs his head against a tree in frustration ("Little Known Facts").

-The next morning, Snoopy is puzzled why he has his supper in the red dish, and the water in the blue dish.
-Meanwhile, Linus and Schroeder are walking to school.
-Schroeder asks if Linus filled out the form that Ms. Othmar gave them.
+The next morning, Snoopy is puzzled why he has his supper in his red dish and water in his blue dish.
+While walking to school, Schroeder asks if Linus filled out the form that Ms. Othmar gave them.
 Linus puts down “Dr. Seuss“.
 Snoopy talks about how he hates cats, but he is also scared of them ("Peanuts Potpourri").
 That evening, Snoopy complains that he hasn't been fed yet, and begins to overly complicate and dramatize the matter until Charlie Brown shows up with his dinner.
 Snoopy bursts into song about his craving for supper until Charlie Brown firmly tells him to eat his meal ("Suppertime").